feriahmad/terraform-gcp-vm-instance/README.md

 ## CI/CD with Terraform and Atlantis

 This repository is configured with a GitHub Actions workflow that integrates Terraform with Atlantis for automated infrastructure management.
-This setup automates Terraform plan and apply operations in response to pull requests and comments.
+The workflow uses the official Atlantis Docker image to run Atlantis commands directly in response to pull requests and comments.

 ### How it works

-1. When you create a pull request that modifies Terraform files (*.tf, *.tfvars), the workflow automatically runs `terraform plan` and posts the results as a comment on the PR.
+1. When you create a pull request that modifies Terraform files (*.tf, *.tfvars), the workflow automatically runs Atlantis autoplan and posts the results as a comment on the PR.
 2. You can use the following Atlantis commands in PR comments:
    ```
    atlantis plan           # Generate a new plan
    atlantis apply          # Apply the current plan
-   atlantis unlock         # Unlock the Terraform state
+   atlantis unlock <id>    # Unlock the Terraform state with the specified lock ID
    atlantis approve_policies # Approve any policy checks
    atlantis version        # Show the Atlantis version
    atlantis help           # Show help information